 selectively and in a mutually trusting way, with every company we

-- Ways to exercise full control over our sovereign data spaces (e.g. PIMS) for every thing each ofus owns, and within which reside our relationships with companies that support those things.
+- Ways to exercise full control over our sovereign data spaces (e.g. PIMS—personal information management systems) for everything each of us owns, and within which reside our relationships with companies that support those things.

 Apps for doing those things should be as substitutable as a car, a wallet, a purse, a phone, an email client.
 In other words, we should have a choice of apps, and not be stuck again inside the exclusive offerings of any single company.